httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 `bs`
 : A boolean flag indicating that the component value is encoded using Byte Sequence data structures before being combined. {{http-header-byte-sequence}}

+Multiple parameters MAY be specified together, though some combinations are redundant or incompatible.
+For example, the `sf` parameter's functionality is already covered when the `key` parameter is used on a dictionary item.
+The `bs` parameter, which requires the raw field values from the message, is not compatible with use of the `sf` or `key` parameters, which require the parsed data structures of the field values after combination.

 Additional parameters MAY be defined in a registry established in {{param-registry}}.

 ### Canonicalized Structured HTTP Fields {#http-header-structured}